Pleased to say I had trouble fitting this into a top ten.

 RIYL – This Mortal Coil, early Cocteau Twins, Bat For Lashes’ Two Suns, IO Echo, Anna Von Hausswolf, filling the void Grimes left when she made Art Angels

 Somehow Ioanna Gika knows 70% of what I want from gothic music right now.
 She can siren-sing like a lost Mortal Coil guest.
 Synth layers, string flourishes and fierce rhythms make her soar in all directions.
 She fuses modern sounds with folk references like Bat For Lashes’ best work.
 In a way, she represents the next step in an all-too-small group of modern artists revitalizing ethereal wave.
-(These include early Grimes and Pat Moon; needless to say, I hope we keep getting new artists in this vein.)
+(These include early Grimes and Pat Moon; I hope we keep getting new artists in this vein.)
 She’s an expert with building tension, to the point many songs would fit right into movies.
 “Roseate” for one, which compares her losses to walls breaking with the urgent beats and howls to match.
-With guitar, piano, sound design that follows her like an amorphous vortex and a surprise krautrock break and the sound is flexible to bring her ambitions to life.
+With guitar, piano, sound design that follows her like an amorphous vortex and a surprise krautrock break, her style is flexible enough to bring her ambitions to life.
 It floors me to know that a 23-year-old, solo musician is behind every sound here.

-Thalassa is both a strong emotional release and culmination of Ioanna’s great taste.
-It’s a must-hear if you want something a little more individual than the usual post-punk rehash.
+Thalassa is both a striking emotional release and culmination of Ioanna’s great taste.
+A must-hear if you want something more individual than the usual post-punk rehash.
 I’m convinced she can liven up the goth scene.
 Touring with Chelsea Wolfe suggests she’ll get her due with time.

 2/3.
 La Feline – Vie Future

 french pop / art pop / electronic / neo-psychedelia / dream pop / space age